Local Groups Funding Scheme

 Other key pieces of information:

-• Applications can be made throughout the calendar year, but the funding period runs from October–September.
-If the funding pot is depleted due to a high volume of successful applications, you are advised to place your application after the end of September, at which point the new cycle will have begun.
+• Applications can be made throughout the calendar year, but the annual funding period runs from October–September.
+The annual deadline for applications will therefore be the end of August.
+If the funding pot for a funding period is depleted due to a high volume of successful applications, you are advised to place your application after the end of September, at which point the new cycle will have begun.

 • Applications must be submitted through the relevant LG Representative (LGR).
 Please contact your LGR before putting an application together